 As parents and teachers, we need to ask ourselves the big question- how to enable our children future-ready to prepare for multiple careers?
 How to help them acquire new skills and empower them to ask different kinds of questions?

-As the first step, you have to let them think out of the syllabus so that they can explore different disciplines on their own.
-Ensure that they understand the fact that soft skills are not to be dealt with softness anymore, since this might be the only thing that separates them from an equally qualified candidate.
-And finally, we must make them understand that there is no special curriculum for multiple careers, but the acquisition of necessary skills that will help them sail across the rough waters that lie ahead of them.
+As the first step, you have to let them think out of the syllabus, which will help them explore different disciplines.
+Tell your children that soft skills are not to be dealt with softness anymore.
+Soft skills, including their personality, attitude, flexibility, motivation, and manners, might be the only thing that separates them from an equally qualified candidate.
+We must make them understand that there is no particular curriculum for multiple careers.
+The acquisition of necessary skills will help them sail across the rough waters that lie ahead of them.

 Our previous generation lacked choice.
-But today what we have at our hands are so many choices.
+But today, what we have at our hands are so many choices.
 Although we all consider reserving multiple options at hand, changing careers is not that easy as it sounds.
-The key lies in your ability to transfer and make use of the skills at hand along with acquiring new skills as fast as you can.
+The key lies in your ability to transfer and make use of the skills at hand, along with acquiring new skills as fast as you can.
 Ultimately it will be like selecting your clothes.
 It will all be about conscience and personal choice.